Art Museums in Bayamón

 Art works range from 18th century classic still-life and portraits to 21st century contemporary works.
 There is also a small (really small) garden area with sculptures and another area for activities.
 When we visited, the displays were mostly contemporary (modern) art.

-Currently, admission to the art museum is free.
-This is because the science park is closed for renovations.
-Once the part reopens, the art museum will only be accessible through the main park gate, and the admission fee for the park will cover all of the park’s attractions, including the art museum.
+Until 1/10/16, admission to the art museum is free.
+After that date, the Science Park reopens and the art museum will only be accessible through the main park gate, and the admission fee for the park will cover all of the park’s attractions, including the art museum.

 The museum is open Tuesday to Saturday, from 9am to 4pm.